bjorkert/patches/README.md

 Go back to the terminal and paste (⌘ V) the command and hit enter.
 There should not be any output from the command, just a new line as in the picture below.
 ![Loop](img/paste.png)

-### Repeat "Select patch" and "Apply" patch for any additional patches you want to apply.
+### Repeat "Select patch" and "Apply patch" for any additional patches you want to apply.
 &nbsp;
 # Loop patches